UCC-Library/UCC-Library-DigiPres/README.md

 ## Bash Scripts:
-### These scripts are created to be used by external donors or depositors who wish to
+### These scripts are designed to be used by external donors or depositors who wish to deliver digital objects to UCC-Library Digital Archive.

 #### Points to note

 1) Open a bash command prompt before you attempt to execute any of the scripts.